-Our staff is our biggest asset.
-We have been fortunate to have its commitment, devotion and dedication to help grow the bank.
-On behalf of the Board, I would like to place our appreciation towards their valuable contribution.
+Staff is our biggest asset and we are fortunate to have their commitment, devotion and dedication to help grow the bank.
+On behalf of the Board, I would like to express our appreciation towards their valuable contribution.

-I am thankful to all our customers and well-wishers, without whom our journey of twenty years would not have been so rewarding.
-At the same time, I would like to thank my fellow directors and the South African Reserve Bank for their direction and support to our bank and look forward to their continued patronage.
+I am thankful to all our customers and well-wishers, without whom we would not have been able to achieve our good results.
+At the same time, I would like to thank my fellow directors and the South African Reserve Bank for their direction and guidance to our bank, and look forward to their continued patronage.